LoRA: Low-Rank Adaptation of Large Language Models

 delta = self.lora_B @ self.lora_A

 The earlier parameter-efficient idea, adapters, inserted small extra modules in series inside each layer.
 They trained cheaply but they made the model permanently deeper, so every forward pass paid a latency tax forever.
-LoRA's detour is in parallel and linear, which means once training is done you can fold it back in:
+LoRA's low-rank path is in parallel and linear, which means once training is done you can fold it back in:

 What it costs in practice